MadChazo/HW9-professional-README-generator/README.md

 • Enter your GitHub username.
 (This will be used to link to your GitHub profile, so it is case-sensitive.)
 • Enter your email address.
 (This will be used for receiving questions about your project.)

+If everything has worked correctly, you should see a notice in the terminal that myREADME has been created.
 The README that is generated from your input will be named myREADME.md so as not to accidentally replace this README in the project files.
+The file will be located in the same directory as the index.js file for this application.
 You are welcome to rename the file and make any other edits you see fit to make when you move it to your project.
+If you don't move the file out of the directory it is generated in, the next README you generate will overwrite that file.

 ## License